 View our current funding opportunities for evaluations, systematic reviews and internal replication studies.

-Aastha supports 3ie’s women empowerment and livelihood programs, including Swashakt Evidence Program and Sanitation Livelihood Project.
+Aastha supports 3ie’s women's empowerment and livelihoods programs, including 'Swashakt: Empowering Indian Women's Collectives' and the 'Sanitation-linked Livelihoods Program' in India.
 Her work focuses on conducting gender-responsive evaluations by examining critical questions on changes in women’s empowerment outcomes and gender relationships.

-Prior to joining 3ie, Aastha has worked at various organizations, including NITI Aayog, BBC Media Action, Alexander Associates, and IIM Lucknow.
+Prior to joining 3ie, Aastha worked at various organizations, including NITI Aayog, BBC Media Action, Alexander Associates, and Indian Institute of Management (IIM) Lucknow.
 In the policy space, NITI Aayog credits Aastha for drafting India’s report for Voluntary National Review on Sustainable Development Goals (SDGs) and the SDG Baseline Index.
 Her work, published in collaboration with IIM Lucknow, has contributed to the theme of workplace-related discrimination faced by women professionals.